American Sexual

 But what tests do you need?
 And how often should you be tested?
 There are some general guidelines—for example, the CDC recommends that all sexually active people assigned female at birth ages 15-24 should be tested for gonorrhea and chlamydia every year.
 These infections are common among this population, and untreated gonorrhea and chlamydia infections can cause serious health complications like infertility (the inability to conceive or carry a pregnancy).

 Testing can be simple, like a urine sample or swab test.
-There are even options to test at home—you take your own sample and mail that in to a laboratory.
+You can get tested at your provider’s office, an STI clinic, or even some pharmacy and retail locations.
+There are also options to test at home—some that allow you to test and get results shortly after, and others where you collect your own sample and mail that in to a laboratory.

 Ideally, your provider should be starting the conversation about your sexual health and the tests that are recommended for you.
 This video from the National Sexual Health Coalition outlines what a visit should look like—with a provider-led discussion of the 6 Ps—your partners, sexual practices, past history of STIs, pregnancy prevention, and prevention of STIs.
 The sixth P stands for plus, and includes questions about pride, sexual problems, and pleasure.